TheEvergreenStateCollege/upper-division-cs-23-24/dsa-23au/java-dsa/harlee-app/notes.md

 //search
 //hash map allow search

-//the largest meteorite, the smallest, the median
+//the largest meteorite, the smallest, the average
-//most metorites in one country

-//search enteries of hash map with the key value "year"
 //an array of hash maps
 //scanner